-Mary provides rehabilitation for amputee patients at the Dorset Orthopaedic Southern Clinic.
-She has over 30 years’ experience and has travelled around the world working as a physiotherapist in New Zealand and the US.
+Mary provides rehabilitation for patients at the Southern Clinic in Ringwood and has over 30 years’ experience, having traveled around the world working as a physiotherapist in New Zealand and the US.

-Much of Mary’s role sees her getting out of the clinic and into the wider community to help patients feel more confident in their day-to-day activities.
+Much of Mary’s role sees her getting out of the clinic and into the real world to help patients feel more confident in their day-to-day activities.
 This might include a visit to the beach, a shopping centre, travelling on public transport or trying a new sport, such as archery or kayaking.
 With Mary’s invaluable assistance, her patients can adapt to life after an amputation and become as active as possible.
 She works closely with her patients on a bespoke exercise programme to improve strength and aerobic capacity, as well as improving their walking and balance ability with targeted gait training exercises.
 Mary also provides therapy input for pain control, such as mirror therapy and Neuromotus as part of the Pain Management Programme.

 Mary’s favourite part of her job is seeing the progress that patients make over time.
 She enjoys a sense of pride when she watches an amputee begin to walk again and return to the activities they enjoyed before their amputation.